Chinese Shar-Pei in an Apartment

 Noise Level

 The value of breed awareness is in knowing what to watch for, not in assuming every individual will follow the statistical average..
-Chinese Shar-Peis have particular requirements based on their medium size, light shedding level, and genetic predispositions to skin infections and entropion.
+Chinese Shar-Peis sit in the medium-size category, shed at a light level, and carry documented risk for skin infections and entropion — those three factors drive most of the daily-care decisions.

 Exercise Solutions